-- Pilot a partnership with The Deep Roots Project to offer institutions six (6) Edible Gardens throughout the village at no cost via a \$6,000 grant received from Green America100 with the following conditions: - o Gardens must be in view of the public - o Some, if not all, of the produce grown in the garden must be donated to a local food pantry - Educate Village of River Forest residents about the positive benefits of growing edible gardens - Grow food that can be eaten by the grower and/or be given away to food pantries for distribution to under-privileged people who do not have access to and/or cannot afford to purchase freshly grown produce - Exercise through planting, mulching, weeding and harvesting
+- Pilot a partnership with The Deep Roots Project to offer institutions six (6) Edible Gardens throughout the village with two years of maintenance at no cost via a \$6,000 grant received from Green America with the following conditions: - Gardens must be in view of the public. - At least 25% of the produce grown in the garden must be donated to a local food pantry during the two year period of support. - Educate Village of River Forest residents about the positive benefits of growing edible gardens: - Grow food that can be eaten by the grower and/or be given away to food pantries for distribution to under-privileged people who do not have access to and/or cannot afford to purchase freshly grown produce. - Exercise through planting, mulching, weeding and harvesting.

-• Five (5) of the six (6) Inspiration Edible Garden Project Gardens have been installed and planted by The Deep Roots Project in partnership with the garden owner during the pilot program; current locations are:
+• Five (5) of the six (6) Inspirational Edible Garden Project Gardens have been installed / planted by The Deep Roots Project in partnership with the garden owner during the pilot program:

 Garden Number Garden Owner Location

 1 Little Bits 411 Park Ave, RF

 2 Trinity High School 7574 Division St, RF

 3 West Suburban Temple Har Zion Synagogue 1040 N Harlem Ave, RF

 4 Trailside Museum of Natural History 738 Thatcher Ave, RF

-5 Private Residence Handicapped Children's Garden Karyn Kurrie 7613 Vine Street, RF
+5 Private Residence 7613 Vine Street, RF

 6 TBD TBD